amb/py-fm-synth/README.md

-# python-template
+# Python FM synth
-Python template project
+Musical FM audio synthesis with Python
+Also some MIDI I/O